Configuring a Firewall for Operations Manager

 This section describes how to configure your firewall to allow communication between the different Operations Manager features on your network.

-Operations Manager uses port 389 for LDAP queries for multiple actions such as agent discovery, active directory integration, etc. Operations Manager does not support LDAPs.
+Operations Manager uses port 389 for LDAP queries for multiple actions such as agent discovery, active directory integration, and so on.
+Operations Manager doesn't support LDAPs.

 The following table shows Operations Manager feature interaction across a firewall, including information about the ports used for communication between the features, which direction to open the inbound port, and whether the port number can be changed.